Velvet Assassin

 Velvet Assassin is a stealth video game developed by Replay Studios and published by SouthPeak Games.
-Prior to release, the name was known by the tentative title Sabotage 1943.
-It was released for Microsoft Windows and Xbox 360 in 2009 and on the Mac App Store in 2013.
-Velvet Assassin's working title was Sabotage.
-Players take control of Violette Summer, a World War II-era British Secret Intelligence Service spy operating deep behind enemy lines, attempting to help thwart the Nazi war effort.
-The game's story was inspired by a real-life secret agent/saboteur Violette Szabo.
+Prior to release, the game was known by the tentative title Sabotage 1943.
+It was released for Microsoft Windows and Xbox 360 in 2009, and on the Mac App Store in 2013.
+Velvet Assassins working title was Sabotage.
+Players take control of Violette Summer, a World War II-era British Secret Intelligence Service spy operating deep behind enemy lines, attempting to thwart the Nazi war effort.
+The game's story was inspired by real-life secret agent/saboteur Violette Szabo.